EXPLORE THIS STORY

 Dominant angle identified — does not reflect unanimity of this country’s media

-Abuja watches US inflation hit 3.3% with a mix of recognition and bitterness.
-Vanguard reports the US numbers: inflation surging from energy price hikes linked to the Middle East war, 'hitting Americans hard.'
-For Nigeria, where inflation normally exceeds 20%, seeing the US suffer at 3.3% is a reminder of global asymmetry: what's a crisis in America is daily life in Africa.
+Abuja observes US inflation climbing to 3.3% with a mix of recognition and bitterness.
+The Vanguard reports US figures: inflation surges under the effect of energy price hikes linked to Middle East war, hitting Americans "hard."
+For Nigeria, where inflation typically exceeds 20%, seeing the United States suffer at 3.3% is a reminder of global asymmetry: what is a crisis in America is daily life in Africa.
+Nigerian coverage faithfully relays US data without comparing it to local situation, creating an involuntary mirror effect — Americans are discovering what Nigerians have lived for years.

 Faithful relay of US data without Nigerian perspective